 There’s been a growing interest in PWA since Google first introduced it in 2015.
 In one study, PWAs recorded a 36% higher conversion rate than their native counterpart.
 PWAs are generally more responsive and cost less to build and maintain, making them an interesting choice for startups.

-We provide responsive web applications for variety industries to meet your business needs with some of the latest technologies and the best talents.
+We provide responsive web applications for a variety of industries to meet your business needs with some of the latest technologies and the best talent.

 Check out Web App Development Services

 More companies find software outsourcing a more attractive option than establishing an in-house team.
-According to Delloite, 70% of respondents surveyed cited cost reduction as a major reason to outsource.
+According to Deloitte, around 70% of respondents surveyed cited cost reduction as a major reason to outsource.

 Startups, particularly, have everything to gain by outsourcing their software development needs to an external development firm.
 The move allows startup owners to tap into proven skills and experience without being burdened by salaries and IT costs.
 Also, outsourcing is the better option compared to hiring freelancers if the startup founder isn’t ready to take on the CTO role.

-Companies like Skype and WhatsApp outsource part of their development to 3rd party software companies.
-The move allows them to hire the right talent often at a fraction of what it would cost with in-house recruitment.
+Companies like WhatsApp outsource part of their development to 3rd party software companies.
+The move allows them to hire the right talent, often at a fraction of what it would cost with in-house recruitment.

 Often, software development trends are influenced by programming languages, libraries, and frameworks.

-In this case, expect React, Go, Kotlin, Javascript, Swift, and Typescript to lead in the popularity poll.
+In this case, expect Go, Kotlin, Swift, JavaScript, and Typescript to lead in the popularity poll.

-• Microsoft’s Typescript has made its way into the RedMonk Programming Language ranking in 2021.
+- Microsoft’s Typescript has made its way into being the 6th most popular choice by professional developers in 2025.
 It’s now favored over JavaScript for complex applications.

 Summary